SamuelEarl/fanny-pack-ui-old/src/routes/components/checkbox-group.svelte.md

 </form>
 ```

-Notice that each checkbox is independent of the others---there is no `group` attribute or option.
+Notice that each checkbox is independent of the others.
+In other words, there is no `group` attribute or option.

 When the form is submitted, the request will include the `name`/`value` pairs in the `request body`, which would look like this (assuming the first two checkboxes were checked):